Childbirth in Japan: Vaccinations

 Like most newborns in Western hospitals, infants are given a series of vaccines and screening procedures, and can be seen as rites of passage.
-In contemporary Japan, the baby is given a hepatitis B vaccine, and is screened for a variety of diseases, including phynylketonuria, and hypothyroid disease.
+In contemporary Japan, the baby is given a hepatitis B vaccine, and is screened for a variety of diseases, including phenylketonuria, and hypothyroid disease.
 This process is voluntary but there is about 99% compliance.
 Besides frequent health and developmental checks in clinics during the first year, special development checks are required by law for all children at 18 months of age, and again at age 3.

 Caregiver

 The mother is the primary caregiver in Japan.
 While fathers occasionally help with the baby, their main responsibility is to support their family.
 It is a traditional Japanese belief that contact and interaction between mother and newborn, or "skinship", during the first three years is one of the most important periods of the child's life.
 It builds the relationship between mother and child.
 Also, because childcare options are limited, working women often rely on their parents for assistance.
 In fact, 67.2% of working women with children under 1 turn to grandparents for childcare.
 While attitudes are changing, a survey in the early 1990s showed that 55.6% of women and 65.7% of men agreed that child care and other housework fall entirely in the woman's domain.